 Hotels can be grand, offering many fantastic amenities, but this means that they are often expensive.
 Hotels can easily range from hundreds to thousands of dollars a night.
 Given their high demand, they may also book out far in advance or become more expensive as the number of rooms available decreases.

-As well, most hotels do not have a cooking space; this means that you are forced to eat out all the time, which drives up the cost of your vacation even more.
+Also, most hotels do not have a cooking space; this means you are forced to eat out all the time, which drives up the cost of your vacation even more.
 Lastly, there can be hidden costs you aren’t expecting, such as the mini-fridge stocked with goods you need to pay for at the end of your stay.

 Large & Noisy